 The Geodesy Program's capacity to enable state and local governments and the private sector to obtain accurate positioning is a critical factor in facilitating equity of commerce in an economy based on land ownership.
-This capacity is also fundamental to NOAA's continued ability to provide navigation services, conduct coastal restoration projects, and support adaptation to the effects of climate change, particularly sea-level rise.
-To determine how well a county is enabled with accurate positioning capacity, NOAA will track county-level usage of NOAA's OPUS, in its several variations: for leveling projects, GPS projects, and single-point positioning.
+This capacity is also fundamental to NOAA's continued ability to provide navigation services, conduct coastal restoration projects and support adaptation to the effects of climate change, particularly sea-level rise.
+To determine how well a county is enabled with accurate positioning capacity, NOAA will track county-level usage of NOAA's OPUS in its several variations-for leveling projects, GPS projects, and single-point positioning.
+However, NOAA recognizes that OPUS solutions in one county may have been performed by users from other counties, and so will eventually need to develop more accurate methods of determining the geographic distribution of the Geodesy Program's capacity to enable local users to access the NSRS.

-Using OPUS and OPUS DB data for the new GPRA performance measure, NOAA will feature automated data capture through a connection to the NGS database.
-With these data, NOAA can easily use create Geographic Information Systems to visually show performance county-by-county on a map of the United.
-County level is the most appropriate geographic unit because it offers entire US coverage, and there is an existing county-level infrastructure for addressing spatial issues.
+Using OPUS data for the new GPRA performance measure, NOAA will feature automated data capture through a connection to the NGS database.
+With these data, NOAA can easily create Geographic Information Systems to visually show performance county-by-county on a map of the United States.
+County level is the most appropriate geographic unit, because it offers coverage for the entire United States, and there is an existing county-level infrastructure for addressing spatial issues.
 Land records are maintained at the county level and the supporting local survey projects, relying on geodetic control, are typically at the county level.
 NOAA's constituents for the Geodesy Program can readily identify with counties.

-However, US counties differ in population, size, land use, and other characteristics, and NOAA is investigating its differing geodetic needs.
-NOAA will validate a County's capacity for local positioning through direct coordination with localities, such as new stations from that County submitted and loaded into the NGS database or OPUS project acceptance by NOAA.
+However, U.S. counties differ in population, size, land use, and other characteristics, and NOAA is investigating its differing geodetic needs.
+NOAA will validate a county's capacity for local positioning through direct coordination with localities, such as new stations from that county submitted and loaded into the NGS database, or OPUS project acceptance by NOAA.
 By assessing the user needs of county surveyors, counties, and their associations, NOAA will validate that the Geodesy Program is meeting local positioning needs.
 The Geodesy GPRA measure will track progress toward these goals.